 Watching high quality 1080p content revealed a similar viewing experience as mentioned above, yet to a lesser degree with the exception of 4K HDR content, which still maintained a very notable difference over 1080p content.
 Viewing distance also played a part in the differences I could discern between standard 4K and 1080p content.

 The XBR65X900E did a very good job with color presentation.
 Colors were nicely rendered with accurate tones and shading, in addition to being quite vibrant while maintaining a very natural appearance.
-These attributes were even more apparent with high quality HDR content.
-The 900E has wide color gamut capability for greater color volume, which matters for HDR content.
+These attributes were even more apparent with high-quality HDR content.
+The 900E has a wide color gamut capability for greater color volume, which matters for HDR content.

 Since all 900E models use full-array LED backlighting with local dimming, they are able to produce better contrast and deeper black levels when implemented correctly, as is the case with the XBR65X900E.
 Black levels were impressively deep on this TV, delivering rich deep blacks in all content that required such performance.
 The contrast ratio was also very good on this display which heightened its excellent black levels.

-Sound quality from the TV’s two speakers was slighty above average when compared to what I normally hear from most flat panel TVs.
+Sound quality from the TV’s two speakers was slightly above average when compared to what I normally hear from most flat-panel TVs.
 Now don’t get me wrong, the sound quality was not great, yet still decent sounding for this type of design.
 The sound was somewhat full-bodied and delivered a sense of spaciousness that made listening a bit more enjoyable.
 The sound was also clear which made dialogue easy to understand.